jswade/DSWx-width/README.md

 This script is used to recreate the outputs of the DSWx-width analysis in its entirety.

-## Python Scripts Documentation
+## Python Script Documentation
 The Python scripts in the `/src/` folder represent individual computational steps used to obtain river width measurements from OPERA DSWx imagery.
-Many of the Python scripts are run in loops by the `/tst/` scripts for each unique UTM zone to align with the projections of SWORD observations.
+Many of the Python scripts are run in loops by the `/tst/` scripts for each unique UTM zone to align with the projections of SWOT observations.
 Here, the scripts are listed in order of their use in the analysis.

 **`OPERA_Dwnl.py`**